 All this dish needs is a side salad and a nice piece of crusty bread.
 I would serve a salad with a non-creamy vinaigrette since the pasta is already creamy.

-- Before browning the chicken, make sure the pot, butter, and oil are hot.
+- Before browning the chicken, ensure the pot, butter, and oil are hot.
 Otherwise, the chicken will cook, but not brown.

 - If you are using fresh peas, add them at the end, when the pasta is almost done.